What You Need to Know About Environmental Economist

 - Environmental Protection Economist

-There were about 21,300 jobs for Environmental Economist in 2016 (in the United States).
+In the United States, there were 21,300 jobs for Environmental Economist in 2016.
 New jobs are being produced at a rate of 6.1% which is above the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Environmental Economist by 2026.
-The BLS estimates 1,600 yearly job openings in this field.
+There will be an estimated 1,600 positions for Environmental Economist per year.

 The states with the most job growth for Environmental Economist are Alabama, Louisiana, and Washington.
 Watch out if you plan on working in Wyoming, West Virginia, or Vermont.
 These states have the worst job growth for this type of profession.